Xilinx/PYNQ/docs/source/quick_start.rst

 * Open a browser and go to `http://pynq:8080 <http://pynq:8080>`_ or `http://192.168.2.99 <http://192.168.2.99>`_ \*

-The password is ``xpp``
+The password is ``xilinx``

-\* If you are connecting directly to your laptop or PC, configure your ethernet adapter IP to be in the same range as the board e.g. 192.168.2.98
+\* If you are connecting directly to your laptop or PC, configure your ethernet adapter IP to be in the same range as the board e.g. 192.168.2.1

 Pynq Portal
 =============